a-karma/Bogor_Workshop/DAY_3/Session3.md

 pca_plot <- pca_plot + theme_bw()
 ```
 > Hint - start typing `theme_` and then use the tab to see the different options

+The theme_bw() function is part of the ggplot2 package in R and is used to create a black and white theme for your plots.

 You are saving the layer ontop of the initial object, so be warned if you want to make changes or clear something you will have to run the code from the beginning.